howardsolutions/http-server-ts/README.md

 ## Are Webhooks and Websockets the Same Thing?

 Nope!
 A websocket is a persistent connection between a client and a server.
 Websockets are typically used for real-time communication, like chat apps.
 Webhooks are a one-way communication from a third-party service to your server.

+# API Keys

+You may have noticed that there is an issue with our webhook handler: it's not secure!

+Anyone can send a request to our webhook handler, and we'll process it.
+That means that if Chirpy users figured out our API documentation, they could simply upgrade their account without paying!

+Luckily, Polka has a solution for this: API keys.

+Polka provided us with an API key, and if a request to our webhook handler doesn't use that API key, we should reject the request.

+This ensures that only Polka can tell us to upgrade a user's account.